aws-samples/eks-workshop-developers/website/docs/kubernetes/python/deployments-sizing.md

 ---

 ## Objective
-This guide shows how to update the resource requests and limits data based on our load testing to ensure that our applications have enough resources to handle high load, while also optimizing the overall resource usage in our cluster.
+This lab shows how to update the resource requests and limits data based on our load testing to ensure that our applications have enough resources to handle high load, while also optimizing the overall resource usage in our cluster.
 ## Prerequisites
 - [Right-Sizing Your Pods with Minikube and Metrics Server](./pods-sizing.md)
 ## 1. Updating fastapi-app.yaml for Enhanced Resource Management